Agunderman10/WiE-frontend/README.md

 * If you already used the command above you can skip this step.
 If not, run the command below to install your dependencies.
     > npm install

 * Now that all of the dependencies are installed you should be able to run the app.
-Either attach an ios or android device and type the following command:
+Either attach an ios or android device and type the following command based on if your device is running android or ios:
-    > npm start
+    > npx react-native run-android
+    or
+    > npx react-native run-ios